deepdumbo/MoG-QSM/README.md

 test_tools.py offers some supporting functions for network testing such as image patch stitching, dipole kernel generation, etc. test_demo.py shows how to perform network testing with data from the "data" folder

 5. train: It contains train_gen.py, train_joint.py and utils.py.
-train_gen.py: This is the code for generator training train_joint.py: This is the code for generator and discriminator jointly training utils.py: It offers some supporting functions for network training
+train_gen.py: This is the code for generator training
+train_joint.py: This is the code for generator and discriminator jointly training
+utils.py: It offers some supporting functions for network training

-6. NormFactor.mat: It cantains two parameters: mean and standard deviation of our training dataset.
+6. NormFactor.mat: The mean and standard deviation of our training dataset for input normalization.

 ###Usage
 ##Test